aws-samples/shopfloor-connectivity/examples/in-process-s7-sitewise/README.md

 reading data from a Siemens S7-1200 controller using S7 protocol and sending the data to AWS IoT Sitewise.

+A second configuration file [`in-process-s7-sitewise-autocreate-assets.json`](in-process-s7-sitewise-autocreate-assets.json) is using the option of the sitewise target adapter to automatically create the required sitewise asset models and assets to store the data from the S7 controller.

 In order to use the configuration, make the changes described below, and use it as the value of the --config parameter when starting sfc-main.